-The One Big Beautiful Bill Act (OBBBA), enacted in July 2025, introduced Trump Accounts, a new government-sponsored savings vehicle designed to provide a financial head start for U.S. children.
+The One Big Beautiful Bill Act (OBBBA), enacted in July 2025, introduced Trump Accounts, a new government-sponsored savings vehicle designed to help provide a financial head start for U.S. children.
 Under the legislation, the federal government will make a one-time $1,000 seed deposit for eligible children born between 2025 and 2028.

 Opening a Trump Account